ArduPilot/MethodicConfigurator/TUNING_GUIDE_Heli.md

 While [choosing an Autopilot](https://ardupilot.org/copter/docs/common-autopilots.html) and [other hardware](https://ardupilot.org/copter/docs/common-optional-hardware.html) components [avoid these components](https://discuss.ardupilot.org/t/hardware-to-avoid-when-building-your-first-multirotor/114014/1)

-Use tools like [ecalc for multirotor](https://www.ecalc.ch/index.htm) to find a suitable set of components to meet your needs.
+Use tools like [ecalc for heli](https://www.ecalc.ch/index.htm) to find a suitable set of components to meet your needs.

 ![eCalc example screenshot](images/blog/eCalc_(en).PNG)

-## 1.1 Multicopter hardware best-practices
+## 1.1 Helicopter hardware best-practices

 1. **Robust frame construction:** A stable and rigid frame is crucial for stable and safe flight behavior.
 Carbon frames are recommended but not essential, and remember carbon is an electrical conductor.
-2. **ESC telemetry:** Use only ESCs that provide at least RPM telemetry.
-It simplifies Notch filter tuning and improves its response-time and accuracy.
+2. **ESC Governors:** Using ESCs that provide an internal governor can simplify setup.
+It maintains a stable rotor speed which makes it easy to apply a notch filter to reduce rotor noise in the control signals.
 3. **Vibration reduction:** Vibrations reduce the efficiency, stability and lifespan of the drone.
-Propellers and motors are the source of most of the vibrations.
+The rotor system and motors are the source of most of the vibrations.
 All components must be securely fastened to minimize vibrations and avoid damage caused by vibrations.
 Stiff frames reduce vibrations.
-    - X and Y vibrations are caused by prop and/or motor imbalance - all propellers must be carefully balanced.
+    - X and Y vibrations are caused by rotor system and/or motor imbalance - The rotor system must be carefully balanced.
     - Z vibrations are caused by the downwash of each blade hitting the arm and the forward traveling propeller hitting the oncoming air when moving.
 4. **Protection of sensors from external disturbances:**
    1. **Vibration-damping mounting of the FC**